data-domz/Pop-Translate/replit.md

-# Spanish Learning App
+# Multi-Language Learning App

 ## Overview

-This is a browser-based Spanish pronunciation learning application that helps users practice Spanish phrases through interactive speech recognition and synthesis.
-The app presents Spanish phrases with English translations, allows users to hear the correct pronunciation, record their own pronunciation attempts, and provides feedback on their performance.
+This is a browser-based multi-language pronunciation learning application that helps users practice phrases in Spanish, French, and German through interactive speech recognition and synthesis.
+The app features a modern, professional design with a language selector dropdown, presents phrases with English translations, allows users to hear the correct pronunciation, record their own pronunciation attempts, and provides feedback on their performance.

 ## System Architecture